Cancer Research UK logo.

 Where you have chemotherapy

 You have some types of chemotherapy over several days.
-You might be able to have some drugs through a small portable pump that you take home.
+You may have a small portable pump to take home.

 For some types of chemotherapy you have to stay in a hospital ward.
 This could be overnight or for a couple of days.